In this article, we will discuss the honeymoon stage of your business.

 As we briefly discussed in The Lull and Dull, defining your brand is key.
 This begins with an idea and mood board and grows into a brand identity deck, messaging and the voice you create through your digital and print media and the people you collaborate with internal and externally.
 It takes a bit of time to nail down and honestly, it will change (slightly) over the course of time but should remain consistent throughout the growth of your brand.
 But the foundational elements should be set and built from there.
 When you’re building your brand focus on: consistency, font, color and voice.
 Everything else will evolve over time from the types of images or content you put out to the products and services that you offer.

-The In Between: Set Consistency, Commit to it and See it Out
+The Honeymoon Stage: Set Consistency, Commit to it and See it Out

 I read somewhere that you should try a new concept out for a minimum of 6 months to really see it through, taking notes along the way and then decide if you’d like to make changes.
 I believe this is truth.
 There will be days that you’ll have lots of engagements and feedback.
 Then, there will be others that are pure radio silence without any specific reasoning.
 Across both, you should keep your branding consistent for a MINIMUM of 6 months to see what’s working, what should evolve and what can get sent to the morgue.